Market close: NZ sharemarket ignores Wall St sell-off for strong gain - NZ Herald

 Hallenstein Glasson was down 10c to $6.99 after telling shareholders at the annual meeting that group sales fell 10.14 per cent during the first 20 weeks of the present financial year compared with the same period last year because of the Covid restrictions and store closures in Australia and New Zealand.
 The clothing retailer expects full-year profitability to be adversely impacted.

-Fellow retailers Briscoe Group was down 6c to $6.75, and Michael Hill International declined 3c or 2.52 per cent to $1.16.
+Fellow retailer Briscoe Group was down 6c to $6.75, and Michael Hill International declined 3c or 2.52 per cent to $1.16.

 Other decliners were Scott Technology falling 10c or 2.99 per cent to $3.25, and South Port New Zealand shedding 31c or 3.56 per cent to $8.39.